merlinssh/TikTok-Library/README.md

   1. Rent your own signature server (X-Ladon, X-Gorgon, X-Khronos, X-Argus).
   2. API of the mobile application implemented in php.
   3. Subscribe to my API.
 (Using https requests you access my API, then the requests are redirected to the TikTok servers).

+**For check!
+You can send a request for the android version to sign by mail and in response you will receive 4 key signature fields.**

 ## Products
 **TikTok Library** is a product that offers developers a set of ready-made features for working with the TikTok application.